 Once students authorize the app and log into their Google Drive account through their browser, they can edit their file from within Schoology.

-Unsubmitting an assignment returns it to the In Progress tab in your view of the assignment as the Instructor.
+Unsubmitting an assignment returns it to In Progress in your view of the assignment as the Instructor.
 When an assignment is unsubmitted, the student re-gains edit access to the file and may continue working on the assignment.